ErikJohnsonCU/Awesome-CV/README.md

 ## Credit

 [**posquit0**](https://github.com/posquit0) is a software engineer from Korea who has made excellent contributions (including this wonderful template!) to the open source community.
-Check out [his website](https://posquit0.com/) if you want to know more about him.

 [**LaTeX**](http://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.